1 of 6

-Divided into chapters determined by the months of the year, the work follows the artist’s itinerant life, and has been filmed in various locations including São Paulo, Krabi in Thailand and Nottingham in the UK.
+Divided into chapters determined by the months of the year, the work follows the artist’s nomadic life, and has been filmed in various locations including São Paulo, Krabi in Thailand, and Nottingham in the UK.

 In March 2018 Rivers met with Professor Zalasiewicz again, in a former railway tunnel in central Nottingham, to revisit this notion.
 The tunnel, carved out of the city’s sandstone cliffs, allows the viewer glimpses into a mixture of geological and anthropological traces left over millennia of sedimentation and revealed by human intervention.